Galactic foreground residue biases in cosmic-microwave-background lensing-convergence reconstruction and delensing of B-mode maps: Conclusions

-As we show in Fig.~\ref{fig:sigma_r}, a $3\sigma$ detection of primordial gravitational waves with $r \sim 10^{-3}$ using simple quadratic $EB$ estimator in delensing of B-mode map is not achievable for CMB-S4--like experiments.
-The dominant contribution to the total uncertainty arises from the lensing residual present in the delensed $B$-modes.
-Using a polarization-based $EB$ estimator, we were able to remove approximately $65\%$ of the lensing-induced $B$-mode power.
-Finding optimal methods for delensing was out of scope of our analysis, however there are approaches enabling improvement of delensing efficiency.
-One of such approach, especially relevant for small angular scales, is combination of the internally reconstructed lensing potential with other large-scale structure (LSS) tracers to generate the B-mode template used for delensing \citep{Manzotti_2018, Litebird_2019, bicep_spt_2021, Hertig_2024}.
-One can also use iterative delensing methods \citep{Carron_MAP_2017, Belkner_2024} removing up to about $90\%$ of the lensing contamination.
+As we show in Fig.~\ref{fig:sigma_r}, a $3\sigma$ detection of primordial gravitational waves with $r \sim 10^{-3}$ using a simple quadratic $EB$ estimator in the de-lensing of the B-mode map is not achievable for CMB-S4--like experiments.
+The dominant contribution to the total uncertainty arises from the lensing residuals present in the de-lensed $B$-modes.
+Using a polarisation-based $EB$ estimator, we were able to remove approximately $65\%$ of the lensing-induced $B$-mode power.
+Finding optimal methods for de-lensing was beyond the of scope of our analysis; however, there are approaches enabling the improvement of the de-lensing efficiency.
+One such approach, especially relevant for small angular scales, is to combine the internally reconstructed lensing potential with other large-scale structure (LSS) tracers to generate the B-mode template used for de-lensing \citep{Manzotti_2018, Litebird_2019, bicep_spt_2021, Hertig_2024}.
+One can also use iterative de-lensing methods \citep{Carron_MAP_2017, Belkner_2024}, removing up to about $90\%$ of the lensing contamination.
 Such improvements would significantly reduce the contribution of lensing residuals to $\sigma(r)$, potentially enabling a $3\sigma$ detection of tensor modes down to $r \sim 10^{-3}$.
-In such case, residuals of the Galactic foreground, together with instrumental noise, will be dominant contribution to the errors on the tensor-to-scalar ratio.
-For this reason, robust component separation and accurate correcting for the foreground residuals for CMB lensing reconstruction analysed in our work will be highly relevant for extraction of unbiased lensing potential and detection of the primordial B-mode signal.
+In such cases, residuals of the Galactic foreground, together with instrumental noise, provide a dominant contribution to the errors on the tensor-to-scalar ratio.
+For this reason, robust component separation and accurate correcting for the foreground residues for CMB lensing reconstruction analysed in our work will be highly relevant for the extraction of unbiased lensing potential and the detection of the primordial B-mode signal.